Cluster configuration¶

 andgroups

-, eg. default subclusters.
+, e.g. default subclusters.
 It is undefined which of them that will be the default subcluster used for users that are not associated to a specific subcluster.If a user is a member of two user groups which are used for two different subclusters, it is undefined which subcluster the new session will be created on.

-If a user is specifed in
+If a user is specified in

 users